maaz93/browser-laptop/docs/state.md

     src: string, // the src for the popup window webview },
   flashInitialized: boolean, // Whether flash was initialized successfully.
 Cleared on shutdown.
+  widevineInitialized: boolean, // Whether Widevine was initialized successfully.
+Cleared on shutdown.
   cleanedOnShutdown: boolean, // whether app data was successfully cleared on shutdown
   lastAppVersion: string, // Version of the last file that was saved
   ledgerInfo: {